shahrukhahmed125/Furni_furniture_store/README.md

 --Authentication is almost completed.

+--Message show is complete.

---Allthe other work is coming soon.
+--All the other work is coming soon.